PascalLG/nubo-hs/README.md

 Authentication issues are mostly related to network disconnections while synchronising.
 In such a case, the server processes a query, invalidates the current token and generates a new one, but the client is never aware of that new token because the connection is lost before it has a chance to receive the server response.

-## Compiling Nubo

-If you want to contribute, or if you just want to play around with the source code, here is how to compile Nubo.
-Note: all the scripts below are designed for ``bash`` under macOS, unless stated otherwise.
-They should work with other flavours of UNIX though.

-### Versionning

-If necessary, before building anything, you may want to change the nubo version number.
-This is what the ``patchversion.sh`` script is for.
-Just run that script from the ``./Prod`` directory, specifying the desired version number as parameter.
-This patches all the required files to inject that new version string into both the server and the client application.

-### Server

-In the ``./Prod`` directory, the ``pack-server.sh`` generates an installer for the server application.
-This script zips all the required files, encodes the resulting archive in base64, and embeds that data into the necessary PHP code to produce a self-extracting ``nubo.php`` file.

-### Client

-The client application is a regular Haskell project based on Stack and Cabal.
-If necessary, you can install the required tool chain on your computer by following the instructions on the [Stack](https://docs.haskellstack.org/en/stable/README/) homepage.

-Once you have a running Haskell compiler, to build nubo: open a terminal, change directory to ``./Client`` and run ``stack build``.
-To run unit tests, type ``stack test``.
-The ``pack-macos.sh`` script (on macOS) and the ``pack-linux.sh`` script (on any Debian Linux) in the ``./Prod`` directory are then used to generate macOS and Linux packages.

-Compilation on Windows requires a lit bit more work.
-First you must [download the source code and precompiled DLLs](http://sqlite.org/download.html) of SQLite 3.
-Copy all these files into a folder, for example ``c:\sqlite``.
-Also copy the DLLs into ``c:\Windows\System32``.
-Then, to build nubo: open a terminal, change directory to ``.\Client`` and run ``stack build --extra-dirs-lib=c:\sqlite --extra-include-dirs=c:\sqlite``.
-Note: support for Windows is experimental.
-There is no installer, some minor features like the fancy colours in the command line output are not supported yet, and due to [this bug](https://ghc.haskell.org/trac/ghc/ticket/4471), display problems are expected with filenames containing non-ASCII characters.

-Note that the source directory includes a hidden ``.ghci`` file.
-It defines command line options that are passed to GHCi but not to GHC, in other words options that apply when debugging in REPL mode but not when compiling a release build.
-This is used in ``./src/Config.hs`` to change the working directory to ``./Sandbox`` when experimenting interactively with the synchronisation algorithm.

 ## Roadmap

 Just a list of improvements, things to do and ideas to explore.
 No particular order.
 No deadlines.